From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Institutional Background and Related Literature

+A particularly striking manifestation of standard fragmentation occurred in September 2023, when S\&P Dow Jones Indices and the Dow Jones Islamic Market Index simultaneously eliminated their cash/interest-bearing-assets and accounts-receivable screens, retaining only the leverage ratio (debt $\leq 33\%$ of trailing average market capitalisation) and the 5\% non-permissible revenue threshold.\footnote{See \citet{MalikDar2024} for a discussion of reform proposals in the context of DJIM screening.} This simplification expanded the investable universe overnight: firms that had previously been excluded because their cash or receivables ratios exceeded one-third of market capitalisation suddenly became eligible under DJIM and S\&P rules, while remaining non-compliant under FTSE, MSCI, and AAOIFI.

+This methodology change provides a useful external validation setting for CSCI.
+If the continuous index captures meaningful compliance quality beyond the single leverage ratio, then firms entering the DJIM/S\&P universe after September 2023 should have systematically lower CSCI scores than firms that were compliant both before and after the change.
+We examine that prediction in Section~\ref{sec:methodology_change}.

-Three points matter for this paper.
-First, although the numerical thresholds cluster around ``one-third'' and 5\%, the choice of denominator (total assets vs.\ market value of equity, current vs.\ multi-year average) and the inclusion or exclusion of liquidity ratios produce materially different compliance universes.
+Three implications follow for the design of our index.
+First, although the numerical thresholds cluster around ``one-third'' and 5\%, the choice of denominator (total assets vs.\ market value), the inclusion or exclusion of liquidity ratios, and the averaging windows produce materially different compliance universes.
 Second, the lack of a unified metric makes it impossible to say whether a firm that passes, say, FTSE but fails S\&P is ``more'' or ``less'' Shariah-compliant in any cardinal sense; compliance is treated as a set of binary labels tied to specific standards.
-Third, with very few exceptions, the literature analyses these binary screens as exogenous filters and does not attempt to construct a \emph{continuous}, standard-agnostic measure of Shariah compliance that can be compared across firms, markets, and index families.\footnote{An important exception is \citet{Alnamlah2022}, who proposes a multi-criteria compliance index for a single market, but does not embed multiple global standards or study portfolio-level trade-offs.}
+Third, with very few exceptions, the literature analyses these binary screens as exogenous filters and does not attempt to construct a continuous, standard-agnostic measure of Shariah compliance that can be compared across firms, markets, and index families.\footnote{An important exception is \citet{AlnamlahHassan2022}, who propose a multi-criteria compliance index for a single market but do not embed multiple global standards or study portfolio-level trade-offs.}

-In response, the present paper uses Table~\ref{tab:standards} as the institutional foundation for a unified, Continuous Shariah Compliance Index (CSCI).
-The CSCI aggregates the key ratio dimensions that recur across AAOIFI-aligned standards, DJIM, FTSE, MSCI, S\&P and the SC Malaysia into a single score in $[0,1]$, constructed on a deliberately \emph{conservative} basis: for each dimension, we anchor the ``fully compliant'' region at the strictest admissible threshold observed across these standards.
-This design reduces the risk that a portfolio deemed high-CSCI under our metric would subsequently be downgraded by any major Shariah board, while allowing us to move beyond binary labels toward a continuous, explainable measure of compliance.